veeneck/ColwichHSO/content/events/meeting2.md

 - /images/flyers/HSOMeetingNovWeb.jpg
 - /images/flyers/HSOMeetingNovWeb.jpg
 ---
-Meet in the CES Library to help us plan out the winter events, and to fill out volunteer roles.
+Meet at The Gathering Space to help us plan out the winter events, and to fill out volunteer roles.
 Hope to see you there!